-My career trajectory thus far has spanned academia, the corporate world, and public policy.
-Before transitioning to strategic affairs I worked as the resident Economist at the JustJobs Network and as a Scientist at the Tata Consultancy Services’ Quantitative Finance Group.
-In both positions, I worked on macroeconomic and systemic risks and their mitigation.
-I have also been a Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar.
+Rej’s career trajectory thus far has spanned public policy, the corporate world, and academia.
+He was previously a Senior Fellow in the Strategic Studies Programme at the Observer Research Foundation, New Delhi.
+Before transitioning to strategic affairs he worked as the resident Economist at the JustJobs Network, and as a scientist and innovation evangelist at the TCS CTO Quantitative Finance Group.
+Rej has also been a Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar.

-I was educated as a mathematician at the University of Connecticut (BA and MS), Boston University (PhD coursework), and the Max-Planck Institute for Mathematics, Bonn (PhD research).
-I was also a Scientific Researcher at the Fields Institute, Toronto.
-In Bonn and Toronto, I researched mathematical structures in quantum field theory and string theory.
-My academic awards have included the designations of University Scholar (University of Connecticut, 2003), Presidential Fellow of the Graduate School (Boston University, 2005), Marie Curie Early-Stage Research Fellow (European Commission, 2007) and Junior Research Scholar (Clay Mathematics Institute, 2008).
+Educated as a mathematician at the University of Connecticut (BA and MS), Rej pursued doctoral studies in mathematical physics at the Max-Planck Institute for Mathematics, Bonn.
+He was also a Scientific Researcher at the Fields Institute, Toronto.
+In Bonn and Toronto he researched mathematical structures in high-energy physics and string theory.
+His academic awards have included the designations of University Scholar (University of Connecticut, 2003), Marie Curie Early-Stage Research Fellow (European Commission, 2007) and Junior Research Scholar (Clay Mathematics Institute, 2008).

 Header image: Flickr/Jim